-Richard is spending the Summer season as a member of the Glydebourne chorus before joining the Zürich International Opera Studio where he appeared as Bartolo in the young artist production of Il Barbiere di Siviglia at Theater Winterthur.
+Richard was a 2018/19 member of the Zürich International Opera Studio where he appeared as Bartolo in the young artist production of Il Barbiere di Siviglia at Theater Winterthur.
 In the same year, he played Angelotti in a semi-staged concert production of Tosca at the Emirates Palace Auditorium as part of the Abu Dhabi Festival.
-He spent the 2018 Summer season as a member of the Glyndebourne chorus and the previous Summer as an artist with the Salzburg Festival Young Singers Project, appearing as Eiler in the Salzburg Festival Kinderoper: Der Schauspieldirektor.
-In June 2016, he debuted for Opera Holland Park, performing the role of Colline in Puccini’s La Bohème as part of the Christine Collins’ Young Artist Programme.
-He recently reprised the role in a concert performance with Northern Ireland Opera.
+He spent the 2018 Summer season as a member of the Glyndebourne chorus and the previous Summer as an artist with the Salzburg Festival Young Singers Project, appearing as Eiler in the Salzburg Festival Kinderoper Der Schauspieldirektor.
+In June 2016, he debuted for Opera Holland Park, performing the role of Colline in La Bohème as part of the Christine Collins’ Young Artist Programme, a role he reprised in a concert performance with Northern Ireland Opera.

-Richard has had numerous successes on the competition platform, winning the Richard Lewis/Jean Shanks Singing Competition in September 2016.
+Richard was winner of the prestigious Richard Lewis/Jean Shanks Award in 2016.
 He was also awarded the Audrey Strange Memorial Prize at the Royal Overseas League Annual Music Competition, and the second and audience prizes at the National Mozart Competition in 2017.
 As an Oratorio soloist, performances include Mendelssohn’s Elijah; Brahms’ Requiem; Mozart’s Requiem; Handel’s Messiah; Bach’s Cantata BWV 203 Amore Traditore; Pilate and Christus in Bach’s St Johns Passion; Zebul in Handel’s Jephtha; and Beethoven’s 9th Symphony.

-Richard Walshe[…]gets some of the opera’s most powerful musical moments, his firm baritone riding the lines of “Everything’s going to be fine” with ease. – Flight (Royal Academy Opera 2018)
+Richard Walshe[…]gets some of the opera’s most powerful musical moments, his firm baritone riding the lines of “Everything’s going to be fine” with ease.

-Julien Van Mellaerts and Richard Walshe made a fine double act as Schaunard and Colline[…]Walshe gave a fine farewell to his overcoat[…]they joined with Christopher Cull and Stephen Aviss to bring out a delightful sense of camaraderie and shared experience in the lives of the four Bohemians, you really did get a sense of it being the four young men against the world. – La Bohème (Opera Holland Park Christine Collins Young Artist Programme 2016)
+Julien Van Mellaerts and Richard Walshe made a fine double act as Schaunard and Colline[…]Walshe gave a fine farewell to his overcoat[…]they joined with Christopher Cull and Stephen Aviss to bring out a delightful sense of camaraderie and shared experience in the lives of the four Bohemians, you really did get a sense of it being the four young men against the world.

-The judges felt that Richard deserved the prize because his singing was so consistent and his programme well put together…His is a particularly beautiful bass baritone. – Richard Lewis/Jean Shanks Award 2016
+The judges felt that Richard deserved the prize because his singing was so consistent and his programme well put together…His is a particularly beautiful bass baritone.